carloliveros/uce-scripts/UCE pipeline.md

 ### B. Cloudforest

-If you wish to perform concatenated analysis (e.g. MrBayes) on an unpartitioned dataset, skip section B and proceed to the MrBayes section.
-However, if you wish to perform concatenated analysis on a partitioned dataset (partitioned by model), then perform step B1 before going to the MrBayes section.
+You will need to run Cloudforest if you wish to perform concatenated analysis on a partitioned dataset (partitioned by model or by locus), then perform step B1 before going to the MrBayes section.
 I have found that running Cloudforest on the cluster is way faster.

 #### B1.
 Estimating gene trees